Multi-tenant SaaS gym management platform built for the Nigerian market

 My Role

-• Designed the product from the ground up: multi-tenant architecture, subscription tier structure, feature gating logic, and the overall gym management workflow
+Defined the product strategy and architecture: multi-tenant model, subscription tier structure, feature gating logic, and the overall gym management workflow

-• Defined what sits at each pricing tier and why: free is genuinely usable to prove value, Core adds the operational features gyms need at scale, Portal adds the member-facing experience, Enterprise adds automation and integration
+Specified what sits at each pricing tier and why: Free is genuinely usable to prove value, Core adds the operational features gyms need at scale, Portal adds the member-facing experience, Enterprise adds automation and integration

-• Designed the per-gym Paystack subaccount system: gyms receive payments directly into their own bank accounts rather than waiting for a manual payout from the platform
+Designed the per-gym Paystack subaccount model: gyms receive payments directly into their own bank accounts rather than waiting for a manual payout from the platform

-• Designed the QR check-in flow for walk-in day-pass payments: no staff involvement, no account required, visitor scans, selects plan, pays, and gets access
+Designed the QR check-in flow for walk-in day-pass payments: no staff involvement, no account required from the visitor

-• Designed the white-label branding system for Portal+ gyms: custom logo, primary/secondary/accent colours, custom CSS injection, and hidden GymProHub branding
+Defined the white-label branding system for Portal and above: custom logo, colours, CSS injection, and hidden GymProHub branding

-• Defined the staff permission model: gym owner, trainer, and receptionist each have different access scopes, all configurable at the RBAC level
+Specified the staff permission model: gym owner, trainer, and receptionist each have different access scopes, configurable at the RBAC level

-• Designed the PWA offline strategy: operations queue locally and sync to the server on reconnect, so gym staff can check in members even when connectivity drops
+Designed the PWA offline strategy: operations queue locally and sync to the server on reconnect, so check-in works even when connectivity drops

 Single codebase, single database, every table scoped by gym_id.
-The stack is PHP 8+ with PDO/MySQL 8, no framework, Apache with .htaccess routing.
-This keeps the stack lean and deployable on standard hosting without a build pipeline.
+The stack is PHP 8+ with PDO and MySQL 8, no framework, Apache with .htaccess routing.
+This keeps the stack lean and deployable on standard shared hosting without a build pipeline, which is important for the target market.

 Key Decisions